Curbside Organics Waste Collection - Begins Tuesday, September 5th!

-This September, the City of Kimberley will launch our curbside organics collection program.
-This program will divert waste from our landfill, reduce our greenhouse gas emissions, and return organic material to the soil ecosystem.
+In September, the City of Kimberley launched its curbside organics collection program.
+This program diverts waste from our landfill, reduces our greenhouse gas emissions, and returns organic material to the soil ecosystem.

 Accepted Materials